dddong2/Tadam/README.md

 -Tadam evaluates how well it minimizes the loss function and uses this information to adjust the trust region dynamically.

+## Experiment

-## We use Tadam to train the deep auto-encoder.  we do the same experiments using Adam, Amsgrad, Radam, and Nadam which have the O(N) space and time complexity as Tadam.
+-We use Tadam to train the deep auto-encoder.  we do the same experiments using Adam, Amsgrad, Radam, and Nadam which have the O(N) space and time complexity as Tadam.

 ## L2 loss per epoch